material-motion/material-motion/essentials/github_issue_flow.md

 **Randomly**

 Random updates to the issue are a helpful way to let others know that the issue is being worked on.
-Emoji poems are a helpful way to express yourself.
+We encourage sharing emoji stories.

 ### Label flow